McForce/TheRealRecruit/Solution Design.md

+Solution Design: Job Spec Search Candidates (AI-Driven Candidate Search in Salesforce ATS)
+1. Overview
+This section describes the technical design for the AI-powered function that finds the most applicable candidates for a given Job Spec within the Salesforce Applicant Tracking System (ATS).
+This genAIFunction leverages AI prompt orchestration to search and rank candidates based on their suitability for an open job requisition.

+2. Key Component
+2.1 Job_Spec_Search_Candidates GenAIFunction
+File: genAiFunctions/Job_Spec_Search_Candidates/Job_Spec_Search_Candidates.genAiFunction-meta.xml
+Purpose:
+AI-driven search to identify and surface the most suitable candidates for a specific Job Spec.
+The process leverages AI to analyze candidate records and match them to the requirements and preferences of the job spec.
+Invocation Target:
+Type: generatePromptResponse (AI prompt, not a flow)
+Name: Job_Spec_Search_Candidates
+User Experience:
+No explicit user confirmation is required to execute the search.
+A progress indicator ("Searching Database") is shown while the process runs, improving UX for potentially long-running or complex searches.
+Description Excerpt:
+Find the most applicable Candidates for this Job

+3. Process Flow
+Input:
+The genAIFunction receives the Job Spec as its primary context.
+AI Processing:
+The AI agent analyzes the Job Spec’s requirements, preferences, and qualifications.
+It searches the candidate database (within Salesforce context, or via integrated AI) to identify candidates who best match the job spec.
+Output:
+Ranked or filtered list of candidates most suitable for the job.
+Output may include details such as candidate fit, missing requirements, or summary explanations, depending on prompt/template configuration.
+User Feedback:
+While the AI is searching, users see "Searching Database" as a progress message.
+Results are displayed with no need for further confirmation or manual steps.
+In Essence: This solution enables recruiters to leverage AI for rapid, standardized candidate identification and ranking based on job requirements, improving both speed and quality of the hiring process.

 1. AI Grounding RTF Flow: Component Overview and Execution Order
 Type: Auto-launched Flow (triggered by Data Cloud data changes)
 1. Trigger/Event